Classics-Craftworks/Better-Craftables/README.md

 ## Versions
 * Minecraft 1.19.4 = v1.0.1 (or newer)
 * Minecraft 1.19-1.19.3 = v1.0.0

+## Support & Feature Requests
+Please open any support requests or feature requests on GitHub.
+Do not use the reviews to report bugs or suggest new recipes.

 ## Some things to note
 * This datapack was thrown together a while ago for a small community, I figured others may enjoy the small changes it brings.